What to do when someone dies

 Funerals and tangihanga at Alert Level 2

-At Alert Level 2, up to 100 people can attend a funeral, tangihanga, kawe/hari mate or unveiling ceremony/hura kōhatu.
+At Alert Level 2, up to 100 people in each defined space can attend a funeral, tangihanga, kawe/hari mate or unveiling ceremony/hura kōhatu.

 Social gathering rules apply to funerals and tangihanga held at: